How to Light a BBQ | The Range

 4. Turn on the Burner

-Many modern BBQs have an electronic ignition system that lights the burners automatically when you turn the knob.
-If your grill doesn’t have this, use a match or BBQ lighter to ignite the burners manually.
+Most modern BBQs have an electronic ignition system that lights the burners automatically when you turn the knob (super smart and easy).
+If your grill doesn’t have this luxury, use a match or BBQ lighter to ignite the burners manually, taking extra care whilst doing so - no singed eyebrows here!

 5. Wait for a Steady Flame

-Once lit, let the burner flame settle, it should be consistent and steady.
-If using multiple burners, repeat the process for each one.
-Start by lighting the main burner, and then move on to the others if needed.
+Once lit, let the burner flame settle.
+It needs to be consistent and steady.
+If using multiple burners, repeat the process for each one by starting with the main burner and then moving on to the others where needed.

 7. Adjust the Heat

-Once all the burners are lit, it’s time to adjust your BBQ’s heat.
-You can turn the knobs to increase or decrease the flame depending on what you’re cooking.
+Once all the burners are lit, it’s time to adjust your BBQ’s heat!
+You can turn the knobs to increase or decrease the flame depending on what you’re cooking - whether it’s fluffy burger buns, delicious corn or throwing a shrimp on the barbie.

 8. Close the Lid

-After lighting your BBQ and setting the desired heat level, close the lid to help maintain an even temperature.
+After lighting your BBQ and setting the desired heat level, close the lid to help maintain an even temperature to get a perfectly even grill.

 Safety Tips

-• Stay Attentive: Never leave your grill unattended while lit.
-Whether gas or charcoal, keeping an eye on your BBQ ensures safety and prevents accidents.
+• Stay Attentive: Never leave it unattended while lit.
+Whether gas or charcoal, keeping an eye on your BBQ ensures safety.

 • Turn Off Properly: Once done grilling, always turn off the burners and gas supply.
 For charcoal, let the coals burn out completely and dispose of any ash safely.

-By following these simple steps, you’re all set to fire up the grill and enjoy a stress-free cookout.
+By following this simple guide, you'll be all set to fire up the grill and enjoy a stress-free (and super yummy) cookout.
 Whether you're using gas or charcoal, you’ve got the perfect setup for a mouthwatering meal.
-So, grab your tongs, fire up that BBQ, and let the good times (and even better food) begin.
+So, grab your tongs, fire up that BBQ, and let the good times (and even better food) roll.
 Happy grilling!

 seasonal-icon